cn2021-final/final-proj/spec.md

 ### connection setup

-- create a socket
+- create a socket [DONE]

 - create a directory for server: `server/`

-- create a new thread for every new client
+- create a new thread for every new client [DONE]

 ## login